LPG Compound: Chemical Composition of LPG Gas

 The Name Game

-The names for the gases are dependent upon what country you are in.
+The names for the different types of cooking gas LPG are dependent upon what country you are in.

 In New Zealand, LPG is almost always a propane and butane mix.